Thank you for choosing to contribute time to Health RADAR.

 Report issues

-A very good way to contribute is to report issues, either found when working on a pull request or when simply using Health RADAR.
-We have issue templates to help you report feature requests or bugs, please use them when reporting an issue.
+A great way to contribute is to report issues, either found when working on a pull request or when using Health RADAR.
+We have issue templates to help you report feature requests or bugs.
+Please use these when reporting an issue.
 We also have a report issues page where you can report issues if you are not familiar with GitHub.

 Each page has three major sections: